mwkpe/string-utils/README.md

 // Conversion (requires <charconv> implementation, e.g. GCC 8)
 auto i = as_int("42");  // i = 42
-// Floating point not yet implemented by GCC 8.1 from_chars, so this does a string copy >:( auto f = as_float("13.37");  // f = 13.37
+// Floating point charconv not yet implemented by GCC 8.1, does a string copy for now >:( auto f = as_float("13.37");  // f = 13.37

 // Awesome